cudmore/PyMapManager/readme.md

 PyMapManager is an ecosystem of tools to load and visualize time-series annotations and 3D image volumes.

-The workflow is to use the Igor Pro version of <A HREF="http://blog.cudmore.io/mapmanager/">Map Manager</A> and then use PyMapManager to easily perform additional visualization and analysis.
+Use the Igor Pro version of <A HREF="http://blog.cudmore.io/mapmanager/">Map Manager</A> and then use PyMapManager to easily perform additional visualization and analysis.

-Please see the main [PyMapManager](http://blog.cudmore.io/PyMapManager) documentation website.
+For a complete overview, see the main [PyMapManager](http://blog.cudmore.io/PyMapManager) documentation.

 ## Repository contents

  - [pymapmanager/](pymapmanager/) : Python package to load and visualize time-series annotations and images.
- - [examples/](examples/) : Jupyter notebooks with example Python code using pymapmanager.
+ - [examples/](examples/) : Jupyter notebooks with example Python code.
  - [mmserver/](mmserver/) : A client-server to browse Map Manager annotations and images in a web browser.
- - [pymapmanager/mmio.py](pymapmanager/mmio.py) : Helper class allowing pymapmanager Python code to load annotations and images from a [mmserver/](mmserver/) REST server.
+The server implements a [REST API][rest-api] allowing data to be queried programmatically.

 ## PyMapManager Python package

 Python package to open and analyze Map Manager files.
 Please see the <A HREF="http://pymapmanager.readthedocs.io/en/latest/">API Documentation</A> and a backup copy <A HREF="http://robertcudmore.org/mapmanager/PyMapManager/docs/">here</A>.
-See the [examples/](examples/) folder for Jupyter notebooks with code examples.

 ### Install from [PyPi](https://pypi.python.org/pypi/pymapmanager) using pip